MAECProject/MAECProject.github.io/ema/index.md

 layout: flat
 title: Malware Behavior Catalog Matrix
 ---
-# Malware Behavior Catalog #
+# Malware Behavior Catalog Matrix #
 The [Malware Behavior Catalog (MBC)](https://github.com/MAECProject/malware-behaviors) is a catalog of malware Objectives and Behaviors.

 ### Objectives (Columns) ###
 Malware Objectives are based on [ATT&CK Tactics](https://attack.mitre.org/tactics/enterprise/), tailored for the malware analysis use case.
 Two malware analysis-specific Objectives (Anti-Behavioral Analysis and Anti-Static Analysis) are also defined.

 ### Behaviors (Rows) ###
 Under each Objective, the MBC captures all Behaviors relating to malware analysis.
 Malware Behaviors draw from [ATT&CK Techniques](https://attack.mitre.org/techniques/enterprise/) when possible.
-Details are available in the [MBC]((https://github.com/MAECProject/malware-behaviors).
+Details are available in the [MBC](https://github.com/MAECProject/malware-behaviors).

 # MATRIX UPDATES IN PROGRESS #